White Mercedes: Synopsis

-The video starts with Charli performing inside a white sports car that's upside down, which later bursts into flames.
+The video starts with Charli performing inside a white car that's upside down, which later bursts into flames.
 She then interacts with a white horse and rides in the backseat of a white monster truck that crushes other cars.
 In the video, Charli is seen wearing a pink fluffy gown with multi-colored chains, leather knee-high boots and a slicked-back ponytail.
-The video was set in Kyiv, the capital city of Ukraine.
+The video was filmed in Kyiv, the capital city of Ukraine.

 Release

 The song's music video was directed by Colin Solal Cardo and premiered on 10 October 2019 at Charli XCX's YouTube account.

 Live performances

 On 26 September 2019, Charli XCX performed "White Mercedes" in the Artists Den concert at Rooftop at Pier 17 in New York City and she also performed it during the Pitchfork Music Festival in Paris on 1 November 2019.
 The singer performed the song throughout her Charli Live Tour in 2019 and 2020.